keboola/developers-docs/extend/generic-extractor/jobs/children.md

 }
 {% endhighlight %}

-The following job definition extracts the `active-users` array together with the details for each user.
+The following job definition extracts the `active-users` array together with the details for each user:

 {% highlight json %}
 {